 Ministering to a person's physical needs gives exceptional opportunity to reach his or her spiritual needs as well.
 Christian nurses are to be competent at both aspects.

-Appalachian Bible College offers you the unique chance to double major in Bible / Theology and Missions, as well as achieve a certificate in Licensed Practical Nursing.
-This accredited bachelor's degree and LPN program will best equip you to skillfully extend compassion to the suffering.
+Appalachian Bible College offers you the unique chance to double major in Bible / Theology and Missions, as well as complete the nursing training program of your choice at a separate institution.
+This accredited bachelor's degree, along with your nursing education, will best equip you to skillfully extend compassion to the suffering.

 The ABC Advantage